Genivia/ugrep/patterns/README.md

 source code files.
 Use ugrep option `-f` to specify one or more pattern files for searching.

+Many patterns require option `-o` to match the pattern across multiple lines.
+Otherwise you may miss out on finding matches.
+For example, strings and comments may span multiple lines, such as Python docstrings.

 For example, to display C/C++ comments and strings in a file

     ugrep -o -f patterns/c/comments -f patterns/c/strings file.cpp